Sophie-Si/final-project-joneriksophie/README.md

 * Why is it important or interesting to you?
 	- One of the things led to our decision of the project is that what we value most is the projects utility a well as its potential to be continuously improved upon
-	- Flashcards can be made to become something that is functional to the everyday college student as a great way to study for various classes
+	- A calendar application can be made to become something that is functional to the everyday college student as a great way to study for various classes
-	- Flashcards can also be extended beyond simple words.
-It can be used with images, audio, etc
+	- Calendar would have to connect with the actual time and date to be accurate
-	- It can also be given a collaborative functionality so students can create and study them together
+	- It can also be given a collaborative functionality so people and families can create schedules and plan projects or vacation trips together
+	- Can be used to also set up reminders for birthdays, holidays, and other special events
+	- Can set reminders or messages for certain individuals on a specific day
+	- Can repeat specific schedules, reminders or events, daily/weekly/monthly/annually so user does not need to create it every time
+	- Can provide the current date
+	- Can look up specific dates and provide information such as any events, the day of the week, and numerical date
+	- Can use either numerical date or day of the week based off of current date to determine which date to pull info of
+	- Each day will need to have is own unique set of information that have similar foundations to each other but may contain different info as things are added or removed
 * What languages/tools/technologies do you plan to use?
 	- C++
 	- Putty